craigfrancis/php-is-literal-rfc/justification.md

 This will allow libraries / frameworks to protect against common mistakes; and, in the future, for PHP itself to check as well.

+This general approach is discussed by [Christoph Kern (Google) in 2015](https://www.usenix.org/conference/usenixsecurity15/symposium-program/presentation/kern) and in [2016](https://www.youtube.com/watch?v=ccfEu-Jj0as), and has been shown to work.

 ## Go Implementation

-The Go language can do this by checking for "compile time constants", which isn't as good as a run time solution (e.g. the `WHERE IN` issue), but it does work.
+The Go language can do this by checking for "compile time constants", which isn't as good as a run time solution (e.g. the `WHERE IN` issue), but it works.

-This general approach is discussed by [Christoph Kern (Google) in 2015](https://www.usenix.org/conference/usenixsecurity15/symposium-program/presentation/kern) and in [2016](https://www.youtube.com/watch?v=ccfEu-Jj0as).
-In particular, Google does this using [go-safe-html](https://blogtitle.github.io/go-safe-html/) and [go-safesql](https://github.com/google/go-safeweb/tree/master/safesql).
+Google does this using [go-safe-html](https://blogtitle.github.io/go-safe-html/) and [go-safesql](https://github.com/google/go-safeweb/tree/master/safesql).

 ## Perl Implementation